amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

 ### **STEP 3: Connect to the ATP instance with SQL Developer**

-- Launch SQL Developer from your Laptop and click Add Connection on top left.
+- Launch SQL Developer from your Laptop (You should have installed it during the envSetup step) and click Add Connection on top left.

 ![](/Users/jleemans/dev/github/cloudtestdrive/AppDev/ATP-OKE/images/200/Picture200-7.png)